MarketPredict-BoEC/MarketPredict-RESTFul-API/Scheduler modules/TrainingServices/readme.md

 For checking our news data providing services, please refer to TrainingServices folder.

-We train our predictive modeles based on **over 2 years** of our news data .
+We train our predictive models based on **over 2 years** of our news data .